 One would expect that eating healthy could have a protective effect and would reduce the damage done to the body by eating foods that generate a high insulin load.
 However, scientists found that the insulin effect occurs regardless of whether or not the patient is consuming a healthy or a not so healthy diet.
 Scientists also found that patients who were obese and had a high insulin load due to their eating habits had worse consequences, such as a rapid recurrence of colon cancer, the presence of new colon cancer, or higher overall mortality rate.

-If you want to lower your risk of developing cancer, then aim for a diet high in non-starchy vegetables, whole grains, lean meats, legumes, nuts, some fruits, and good fats and limit your consumption of fruit juices, sweet beverages, white flours, sugar and sweet treats.
+If you want to lower your risk of developing cancer, aim for a diet high in non-starchy vegetables, whole grains, lean meats, legumes, nuts, some fruits, and good fats.
+Also, limit your consumption of fruit juices, sweet beverages, white flours, sugar, and sweet treats.

 The recipe of the week is courtesy of Native Sun: Cheesy Broccoli Quinoa Muffins